What is the North American Rotary Rig Count?

 - Master Data

 Worldwide Rig Count - available in both Excel and PDF formats.
 Contains rig data from 1975 - present by month.
-Published the 5th business day of each month.
+Starting in February 2020, the international rig count will be released on the last working day of the first week of the month.

 What other information is available about the rigs?